-The objective of this study was to assess the potential hazards of the rodenticides brodifacoum and diphacinone to salamanders.
-We exposed the salamanders to the rodenticides through two routes: 1) secondary oral exposure by allowing the salamanders to consume crickets that have fed upon anticoagulant pellets, and 2) direct external exposure by allowing salamanders to be exposed to crushed pellets and water that has been used to soak anticoagulant pellets thus allowing dermal absorption.
+The objective of this study was to assess the potential hazards of the rodenticides brodifacoum and diphacinone to Farallon arboreal salamanders, using conspecifics from another population and closely related species as surrogates because of the Farallon population’s relatively small and endemic status.
+Three species of salamanders were used in the study: yellow-eyed ensatina (Ensatina eschscholtzii xanthoptica), arboreal salamander (Aneides lugubris), and California slender salamander (Batrachoseps attenuatus).
+Salamanders were exposed to the rodenticides through two routes: 1) secondary oral exposure by allowing the salamanders to consume crickets that have fed upon brodifacoum or diphacinone bait pellets, and 2) direct external exposure by allowing salamanders to be exposed to crushed pellets and water that has been used to soak anticoagulant pellets thus allowing dermal absorption.
 We hypothesized that the rodenticide exposure will cause some mortality or other sub-lethal effects (decline in food consumption and/or loss of weight).

 Methods

-The salamanders used in this study were live-captured in California and shipped to NWRC, Fort Collins, CO, by faculty and graduate students of San Francisco State University.
-These persons have considerable experience in capturing and maintaining salamanders for research purposes.
+The salamanders used in this study were live-captured in California and shipped to NWRC, Fort Collins, CO, by the herpitology lab of Dr. Vance Vredenburg at San Francisco State University (SFSU).
+Dr. Vredenburg has considerable experience in capturing and maintaining wild salamanders for research purposes.
 They also have the permits required to capture, maintain, and transport salamanders.
-They were under a separate agreement with the USFWS to conduct those activities.
+Personnel from SFSU operated under a separate agreement with the USFWS to conduct those activities.

 We originally planned to use two species of salamanders in this study.
-The first is Ensatina eschscholzii xanthoptica which is fairly widespread and common on the mainland California, but does not occur on the Farallon NWR.
+The first is yellow-eyed ensantina (Ensatina eschscholtzii xanthoptica) which is fairly widespread and common in the San Francisco Bay Area of California, but does not occur on the Refuge.
 However, it is closely related to the second species, Aneides lugubris farallonensis, a subspecies of the arboreal salamander, which is endemic to the Farallon NWR.
 This was the species of interest, but is rare and protected on the Farallon NWR.
 Hence, we also used arboreal salamanders, Aneides lugubris, from the mainland of California because they are somewhat more common and thus somewhat more readily available.
 We also note that although the species of interest, the arboreal salamander, is named “arboreal” because of its climbing ability, it mainly uses the ground surface and spends much time under the ground or duff where it hides and rests in moist substrates.
 This is very similar to the habits of the Ensatina eschscholzii xanthoptica salamander.
 For purposes of this study, we considered the Ensatina eschscholzii xanthoptica to be a surrogate species and it was being used because it is more readily available (allowing adequate sample sizes for the treatment groups) and yet is closely related to the species of interest.
-Because we did not receive an adequate number of those two species of salamanders, we amended the study protocol to include slender salamanders (Batrachoseps attenuates).
+Because we did not receive an adequate number of those two species of salamanders, we amended the study protocol to include slender salamanders (Batrachoseps attenuatus).

-Salamanders were individually maintained in plastic mouse shoebox cages and were fed small crickets.
-The cages contained wet paper towels on the floor of cages and a plastic hide tube.
+Salamanders were housed individually in plastic mouse shoebox cages and fed small crickets.
+The cages contained wet paper towels on the floor of cages and a plastic tube for shelter.
 Salamanders were maintained as per the university-approved SOP on salamander maintenance that was provided by San Francisco State University.
+All salamanders had stabilized in body mass prior to initiation of the toxicity trials.